cloudyr/MTurkR/README.md

     }
     install_github("leeper/MTurkR")

-The GitHub [master branch](https://github.com/leeper/MTurkR) should be considered stable, while [the develop branch](https://github.com/leeper/MTurkR/tree/develop) reflects current code that is a work in progress.
+The GitHub [master branch](https://github.com/leeper/MTurkR) should be considered stable.
 Major releases are periodically pushed to CRAN.
 To install the latest version from CRAN, simply use:

     install.packages("MTurkR")